andrewmcodes/awesome-lucky/CONTRIBUTING.md

 Thanks for taking the time to contribute :+1:

 The following is a set of guidelines for contributing to Awesome Lucky.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this project.
+Also, please read our [code of conduct](https://github.com/andrewmcodes/awesome-lucky/blob/master/CODE_OF_CONDUCT.md) prior to submitting an issue or pull request.

+Thanks! :heart:

-## How Can I Contribute?
+## How Can I Contribute

 ### Creating Issues